tracee/tracee.github.io/bindings/httpclient.md

 </dependencies>
 ```

-Then simply replace the pure instantiation of the HttpClient in your code with:
+Then simply replace the pure instantiation of the HttpClient in your code

 ```java
 final HttpClient client = new HttpClient();